 - Administration of questionnaire to the neighbours and stakeholders.
-Questionnaires have been appended to this ESIA study report; and, - Public consultative meeting held on May 25th, 2022 at the site.
+Questionnaires have been appended to this ESIA study report; and, - Public consultative meeting held on January 15th, 2024 at the site.
 Minutes for the proceedings have been appended to this ESIA study report.

-The respondents were purposively sampled targeting the immediate neighbour and the local administration including the area Chief, Village Elder and Nyumba Kumi chair persons.
+The respondents were purposively sampled targeting the immediate neighbours to the site, the sub-county ward administrator and the local administration including the area Chief.